 This is yet another floral themed bullet journal key page.
 This one is by hellobonjournal.
 What I love about this key is that it includes symbols for work as well as personal life.
 That way, you don’t have to maintain two separate keys for the different areas of your life.

 I just love how simple and clean this key page looks.
 This key by Diary Of A Journal Planner is just very elegant and orderly.
 The leaf design on the page also adds to the whole minimalist vibe going on this page.

 Related Post – Minimalist Bullet Journal Ideas For Your Bujo Pages

 Since we have already seen different bujo key page ideas using symbols, here is an example of how you can use them in your bullet journal.
 As you can see, you can refer to the pop-up key page in the side while planning your day.

-This colour key by pageflutter.com is made by using stickers of different colours.
+This colour code key by pageflutter.com is made by using stickers of different colours.
 This is highly efficient and saves time as you don’t have to spend time colouring and highlighting your bullet journal.
 Simply use different coloured stickers to represent the different tasks that you have to make your planning easier.

 This coloured flip out key by buzzfeed.com is very ingenious.
 Simply stick the bullet journal key to the edge of your journal using decorative washi tape so that you can view it from every page in your journal without having to flip through pages.

 If you are someone who loves using washi tape, then you must try out this colour key for your bullet journal by littlecoffeefox.com.
 Instead of using colour pens or highlighters, use different coloured washi tape for your different tasks or aspects of your life that you’d like to plan.